 In my second book project I explain why coalitions between labor unions and informal and/or rural worker movements have formed in some developing countries but not in others.
 I explore how and why these coalitions endure, and I analyze the ways in which they interact with political parties and within the electoral arena.

-Other research projects focus on the implementation of environmental legislation in Latin America, the expansion of local health care infrastructure, the evolution of territorial inequality in third-wave democracies, and the relationships between political parties and social organizations in nascent democracies.
+Other research projects focus on subnational healthcare services, the implementation of environmental legislation, and the relationships between political parties and social organizations in nascent democracies.